 That’s what most of his critics never understood.

-He says that he realized later on how the good decisions he made has something in common while the bad ones didn’t.
-The good ones:
+He says that he realized later on how the good decisions he made had something in common while the bad ones didn’t.

 - Were right and engaged partners (Starbucks’ employees)